open-telemetry/opentelemetry-proto/specification/otlp-json-examples/README.md

 # OTLP JSON request examples

-This folder contains a collection of OTLP JSON files for all signals that can be used as request payloads.
+This folder contains a collection of example OTLP JSON files for all signals that can be used as request payloads.

 - Trace [trace.json](trace.json)